• Skip to primary navigation

 Grape leaves for winter

-Ideal leaves to be cured must be fresh and young and they shouldn’t have fuzz on them.
+Ideal leaves to be preserved must be fresh and young.
+They shouldn’t have fuzz on them.
 Otherwise, they will not be as tasty as you desire.
 I will not give any measurement here, it depends on the amount of leaves you cure.
-However, you can measure water and salt with the egg method I use to brine olives.
+However, you can measure water and salt with the egg method we use to brine olives.

 How To Cure Grape Leaves | giverecipe.com